 The first shotgun I fired was under the watchful eye of a great family friend and my shooting mentor, the late ‘Uncle John’ Pickering.
 He, along with my father, were my instructors and between them ensured that the importance of safety was clearly understood.
 To this day, I remember being told that nobody should ever find themselves looking down the barrels of my gun.
 If they did, the only person at fault was going to be me.
 They were my barrels and I was responsible for where they were pointed.
 Decades later, having worked in the shooting world for more than 20 years, there have been too many times when I have found myself looking down the barrels of someone else’s gun.

-But why, where and when has this happened?
-Were I fit and brave enough to be a flanker on a grouse moor, then I fear my list of ‘twitchy moments’ would be much longer than it is.
-But I am neither fit nor brave so the truth is that these incidents typically happen when the person holding the gun is, for whatever reason, not aware of their muzzle and where their barrels are pointing.
 Should you ever find yourself feeling unsafe on a shoot day you must say something.
-Do not be too reticent.
 Silence is not an option when it comes to gun safety.
 It makes no difference whether the day is game shooting on a peg or clay shooting on a stand.
 The reality is muzzle awareness must be the same.

-To avoid this happening one must be able to prove (to yourself and others), that the gun is empty before you finish taking it out of the slip and when you start to put it back in the slip.
-Do not take it out or put it away with the barrels closed.
-You could easily find yourself pointing a closed gun at your neighbour who does not know whether the gun is loaded or not.
+Never take your gun out of the slip, or put your gun away with the barrels closed.
+You need to prove to yourself (and others) that the gun is empty first.
+Neglect this safety check and you could easily find yourself pointing a closed gun at your neighbour who does not know whether the gun is loaded or not.

 Too often there can be a lack of awareness when standing on the peg.
 When Guns chatter all the way to the peg, remove the gun from the slip, make sure the dog is secure, load the gun and wait for the drive to start, they have not stopped to check their surroundings.
-One must look and take note of where the pickers-up are standing and where the beaters and stops may be located.
+Look and take note of where the pickers-up are standing and where the beaters and stops may be located.
 This is especially important when shooting in valleys.
-The point is a simple one and it comes back to muzzle awareness.
+It comes back to muzzle awareness.
 Every person holding a gun must think about where their barrels are pointing – at all times.

 While waiting for the drive to start, best practice is to have the gun broken and resting on the arm.
 Once started, the gun can be closed and rested over the arm.
 Another stance is with the barrels pointed directly upwards with the arms crossed across the chest.
 In both positions the gun is under control, the barrels safe and the arms will not get tired.
 On a clay ground you may see people resting the barrels (of their open gun) on their foot.
 This is safe and accepted.
 But this should not be done in the field.
 The chances are you may be in muddy conditions and filling the end of the barrels with mud is exceptionally dangerous.